7.500 Sexual Harassment

-For purposes of calculating all time periods set forth in this Complaint and Grievance Policy, a business day is defined to mean normal operating hours, Monday through Friday, excluding recognized national and state holidays and NPCC closings.
+For purposes of calculating all time periods set forth in this Complaint and Grievance Policy, a business day is defined to mean normal operating hours, Monday through Friday, excluding recognized national and state holidays and NPC closings.

 Timelines may be modified in cases where information is not clear, judged to be incomplete, relevant parties are not available for interview, and/or other related circumstances as may arise.
 In the event that this step is necessary, the Title IX Compliance Officer or his or her respective deputies will notify the complainant who filed the grievance in writing within the set timeline.

-Retaliation against any person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory employment or educational practice or policy is prohibited by NPCC policy and federal and state law.
+Retaliation against any person who files a complaint of discrimination, participates in an investigation, or opposes a discriminatory employment or educational practice or policy is prohibited by NPC policy and federal and state law.
 A person who believes retaliation has occurred should notify the Title IX Compliance Officer as soon as possible.

 Office of Civil Rights Complaint

 Although complainants are encouraged to attempt to resolve complaints pertaining to discrimination by utilizing this Grievance Procedure, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR) (Dallas regional office).
 Information regarding applicable timelines and procedures is available from OCR.

 The policy in force at the time a formal complaint is made is the policy that will be used throughout the investigation, hearing and any appeals that are heard.